Botanical Name: Spinacea oleracea (hybrid)

 Variety Information: As a baby green, small, dark green and smooth, tender leaves.

-When to Sow Outside: 2 to 4 weeks before average last frost, when soil temperature is at least 50°F, ideally 60°–70°F. Successive Sowings: Every 2 weeks until 2 weeks before the first fall frost.
+When to Sow Outside: 4 to 6 weeks before your average last frost date, when soil temperature is above 40°F, ideally 50°–75°F. Successive Sowings: Every 3 weeks until 4 weeks before your average first fall frost date.
+Soil temperatures above 85°F half germination.

 When to Start Inside: RECOMMENDED.
 Sow indoors any time of year, with indoor temperatures 60°–75°F. Successive Sowings: Every 2 weeks for a continual supply.